 Tips to Make a Gnome Valentine Wreath

 - I had everything on hand to make this gnome in my craft room, except for the foam heart wreath and the little hearts for the arrowhead and fletching.
-So, I ran to the dollar store to grab those–yay!
+I ran to the Dollar Tree to grab those.

 How Do I Make this Valentine Gnome Wreath?

 Below is the written tutorial but if you’re a visual learner like I am, watch the full DIY Valentine gnome tutorial on YouTube here.
 Psst: be sure to subscribe!

 - Easy, No-Sew Gnome Pattern

 - Foam Heart Wreath Form (I got mine at Dollar Tree)